News and Events

 Coronation Eco Garden

 The area between the cycle path and the Little Horwood Rd is owned by Bucks Council and they chopped quite a few trees down a year or so ago.
 We are using this as an experimental area to try and increase biodiversity.
 During the Coronation celebrations volunteers helped to clear some of the weeds, pile up the wood and sow wildflower seeds.
 The area already has shrubs such as hazel, cornus, elder and snowberry and includes plants such as white dead nettle, cleavers, and nettle.
+We have added two bat boxes.
+We survey the plants in the eco garden every year.